We may earn income from links in this post. Please read this Disclosure for details.

 Most of the most popular nightclubs for themed events and parties are located around Zicatela Beach.
 Live music, DJs, dance parties, VIP events, Ladies Nights, you’ll find it all in Puerto Escondido.

-Top spots to celebrate Day of the Dead in Puerto Escondido include restaurants and clubs such as Casa Babylon, Barfly, Sativa Terraza, and Kabbalah in Puerto’s party zone.
+Top nightlife spots to celebrate Day of the Dead in Puerto Escondido include restaurants and clubs such as Casa Babylon, Barfly, Sativa Terraza, and Kabbalah in Puerto’s party zone.

 6. Take a Private Gravesite Tour on Day of the Dead in Puerto Escondido